 About Me

-I am a Ph.D. student at the Department of Statistics, University of Michigan and am chiefly interested in generative AI, with a particular emphasis on its interpretability and scientific applications.
+I am a Ph.D. student at the Department of Statistics, University of Michigan.
+My research focuses on the statistical foundations and evaluation of modern generative models.

-I also hold an advanced degree in Mathematical Physics from the University of Ljubljana, Slovenia, and worked in both the technology and financial industries in the time between my Physics and Statistics degrees.
+I hold an M.A. in Statistics from UC Berkeley (courses) and an advanced degree in Mathematical Physics from the University of Ljubljana, Slovenia.
+I have worked in both the technology and financial industries in the time between my Physics and Statistics degrees.

 Education